 Hang Bac Temple

 MAP.
-Because of the modest entrance at 102 Hang Bac, it’s easy to pass right by Hang Bac Temple without even realizing it.
+Because of the modest entrance at 102 Hang Bac, it’s easy to pass right by this temple without even realizing it.
 Those who seek out this Hanoi hidden gem, however, are treated to a dazzling and colorful altar.

 Hanoi Ancient House

 MAP.
 Open 8am-5pm daily.
-This classic Vietnamese home dates to late 20th century and is a popular stop on a Hanoi history tour.
+This classic Vietnamese home dates to the late 20th century and is a popular stop on Hanoi history tours.

 The well-preserved house features traditional architecture and was once the residence of a wealthy merchant family.
 You are free to tour the space on your own; information pamphlets in English are provided.